 You figure out your macros for burning fat by working out your TDEE.

+You can use the same calculator as for muscle growth above.
+But the difference is that you then eat fewer calories than your TDEE suggests.
 When losing fat is your top priority, then you want to reduce the macros that the body most easily turns into fat reserves and increase the macros that help with fat loss.

 What does that mean specifically?

-This doesn’t mean going to extreme lows for carbs like on the keto diet, but it can still minimize fat gain.
+In my experience, this doesn’t mean going to extreme lows for carbs like on the keto diet, but it can still minimize fat gain.

 Using the same approach as above for working out the exact amounts, let’s say your daily calorie deficit is now 2,700 for weight loss and cutting, then your healthy fats should make up 810 calories, or about 90 grams.
+Your protein is now 1,080 calories or 270 grams.
+And your carbs are 810 calories or about 200 grams.

 “When it comes to figuring out what to eat for weight loss, the most important factor is eating less.
 When you consume less calories than you spend you will lose weight and the diet that helps you lose weight best will be the one that allows you to consume less calories without causing much distress or lethargy.”